 Theme Class number of times Description computational method for incompressible fluids 7 The course introduces the MAC algorithm, which is generally used for incompressible Newtonian fluids on the basis of finite difference and finite volume methods (FDM and FVM).
 The outline of numerical methods is also discussed for parabolic, hyperbolic or elliptic partial differential equations, in terms of the numerical stability and accuracy.
 Homework will be assigned each week.
-Particle method - basic theory and improvements 7 To simulate violent flow with gas-liquid interface which is characterized by fragmentation and coalescence of fluid, particle method shows excellent performance.
+Particle method - basic theory and improvements 7 each week.
+To simulate violent flow with gas-liquid interface which is characterized by fragmentation and coalescence of fluid, particle method shows excellent performance.
 Firstly, basics of the particle method, namely discretization and algorithm, which is common to SPH(Smoothed Particle Hydrodynamics) and MPS(Moving Particle Semi-implicit) methods, are explained.
-Particle method Feedback 1 Discuss the contents of all classes and assignments.
+Particle method is superior in robustness for tracking complicated interface behavior, while it suffers from existence of unphysical fluctuation of pressure.
+By revisiting the calculation principle of particle method, various improvements have been proposed in recent years.
+In this lecture, the state-of-the-art of accurate particle method is also described.
+Feedback 1 Discuss the contents of all classes and assignments.
 The details will be introduced in the course.